Account Manager VS. Account Executive: A Comparative Guide (2024)

 5. Upselling and Cross-Selling

 Account Managers are proactive in identifying opportunities for upselling and cross-selling.
 By thoroughly understanding the client's business and industry trends, they can recommend additional products or services that could benefit the client.
-This strategic approach not only adds value to the client but also contributes to the company's revenue growth.
+This strategic approach adds value to the client and contributes to the company's revenue growth.
 Account Managers leverage their expertise to propose complementary offerings, enhancing the client's overall experience with the organisation.

 6. Monitoring Client Satisfaction and Feedback